pyvec/arca/docs/tasks.rst

 The :class:`arca.Result` instances contain three attributes.
 ``output`` contains the value returned from the entrypoint.
 ``stdout`` and ``stderr`` contain things written to the standard outputs.

+Arca uses :func:`contextlib.redirect_stdout` and :func:`contextlib.redirect_stderrr` to catch the standard outputs, which only redirect things written from standard Python code -- for example output from a subprocess is not caught.
+Due to the way backends launch tasks the callables cannot output anything that is not redirectable by these two context managers.